Responsible

 The ability to correct false beliefs

 Science recognizes that all beliefs have the possibility of error, so it is always open to new evidence.
 There is no dogma that must be believed, only principles that work well on the cases observed up until now.
 While some principles seem extremely reliable, they must be reconsidered when there is sufficient evidence that they don't work.
-A century ago it was believed that continents were firmly fixed in there positions and there was no way they could move.
-Over time evidence accumulated that they did gradually move - evidence was found that mountain ranges on both sides of the Atlantic had once been joined, and that seafloor spreading originated in faults at the bottoms of the oceans.
+A century ago it was believed that continents were firmly fixed in their positions and there was no way they could move.
+Over time evidence accumulated that they did gradually move - it was found that mountain ranges on both sides of the Atlantic had once been joined, and that seafloor spreading originated in faults at the bottoms of the oceans.
 As evidence accumulated, scientists changed their opinions, and now it is generally accepted that continents have moved considerably from their positions millions of years ago.
 Because the scientific method provides for correcting faulty principles, the truth about continental drift was able to be recognized.

 Is science precise, accurate, and authoritative?